- Hana Kelly

 Local Education Authority

 Local education authorities (LEAs) are the local councils in England and Wales that are responsible for education within their area.
 LEAs are generally not standalone authorities but operate within the broader local authority.
 In London, the 32 London Borough Councils and the Common Council of the City of London are the local authorities responsible for education.
 Since the Children Act 2004, each local education authority is also a children's services authority.
 LEAs have a wide variety of responsibilities including distribution and monitoring of school funds and co-ordination of admissions, including allocation of the number of places available at each school.
-If you are thinking about homeschooling your child, it is a good idea to get in touch with your LEA to devise a plan that will ensure your child is receiving the best homeschooling education possible that is in-line with UK homeschooling law.
+If you are thinking about homeschooling or finding a homeschooling tutor for your child, it is a good idea to get in touch with your LEA to devise a plan that will ensure your child is receiving the best homeschooling education possible that is in line with UK homeschooling law.

 More education on homeschooling can be found on the government’s website: https://www.gov.uk/home-education